himanshuc3/autobiography/service/auth.md

 - Paid services like Auth0.

+## Cookies

+1. Can be stored using the BE by sending the `set-cookie` header.
+2. Server rendered applications prefer `cookies` to storing `jwt` for authentication.

 ## What is a hash function?

 - Arbitrary data -> result of fixed size using the data